Stradominous/PoEFlavourTextCompilation/README.md

 * NPC Text Audio March 2023
 * Ancestor Equipment Data

 Note: Prophecies and Divination Cards do not have Rewards.
-I am planning on adding those by hand.
+I am planning on adding those by hand in the near future.

 You can find a full compilation of all the data in: https://github.com/Stradominous/PoEFlavourTextCompilation/blob/main/Flavour%20Text%20Compilation/Zodiac.json

-If you have any suggestions / requests please message me on Discord.
-My username is: "stradominous"
+## Questions / Concerns?
 I am planning to keep this data up to date.
 Probably once a league whenever new dialogue / flavour text is released.

-It is organized with the following structure:
+If you have any suggestions or change requests, please reach out to me on Discord.
+My username is: "stradominous"

+## Zodiac Structure

 ```json
 {